nimeshakya/sayq-newa/ml_agent/ML_MODELS_DOCUMENTATION.md

 ## 🎯 Summary

-This documentation covers three interconnected ML models:
+This documentation covers four interconnected ML models:

 1. **Expertise Classifier** (CatBoost): Automatically assesses user proficiency from placement tests
 2. **RL Vocabulary Recommender** (DQN): Intelligently recommends words to maximize learning
-3. **Full Training Pipeline**: Orchestrates training and deployment of both models
+3. **Vocab Scorer** (PyTorch): Scores word-user combinations for optimal selection
+4. **Q-Learning Agent**: Table-based reinforcement learning for quiz recommendations

+**All models save to MongoDB for production use and local files for backup.**

 Together, these models create an adaptive learning system that: